fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-21-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

   <img src="/assets/img/lambda_net_inlinepolicy.png" alt=".NET on Lambda inline policy">
 </p>

-After few minutes, you can go on AWS Lambda console section and test your running code.
+After a few minutes, you can go to the AWS Lambda console section and test your running code.

 # Test your Lambda function
 Now all the things are ready.
 Based on our configuration, the pipeline runs after each change in the GitHub source repository.
-At the end, you can go to the Lambda section, select your Lambda function instance and check if it is running fine.
+In the end, you can go to the Lambda section, select your Lambda function instance and check if it is running fine.
 In AWS console, you can also test your Lambda function.
 Simply click on Test tab and select your preferred template from the list:

 <p align="center">
   <img src="/assets/img/lambdanet_testtemplate.png" alt="Lambda test template selection">
 </p>

-The most simpler way to test the Lambda function is by using the _API Gateway AWS Proxy_ template.
+The simpler way to test the Lambda function is by using the _API Gateway AWS Proxy_ template.
 Our Lambda function is built to reply to HTTP requests.
-An http request can be made internally in your private network, or could come from an external client, through an API Gateway.
+An HTTP request can be made internally in your private network or could come from an external client, through an API Gateway.
 We'll see this alternative way in the next post.
-For the sake of this post, to test the call, we can use a the following JSON document and set all the attributes useful to execute the request invoking the HTTP GET method:
+For the sake of this post, to test the call, we can use the following JSON document and set all the attributes useful to execute the request by invoking the HTTP GET method:

 ``` json
 {